bhoward/focsipedia/docs/logic/circuits.md

 Propositions in DNF are just what we need to deal with input/output tables of the type that we have been discussing.
 Any such table can be computed by a proposition in disjunctive normal form.
-It follows that it is possible to build a circuit\index{logic circuit!for an input/output table} to compute that table using only AND, OR, and NOT gates.
+It follows that it is possible to build a circuit to compute that table using only AND, OR, and NOT gates.

 > **Theorem: DNF**